Current forward work program

 The Panel performs its decision making and advisory functions in the context of ongoing market reform programs involving the Energy Security Board (ESB), AEMC, and jurisdictional bodies.

 Given the interactions between the reform programs being performed by these parties and the Panel's functions and powers, effective co-ordination is of high importance.
-As an example, the Panel's review of the reliability standard that will apply through to July 2028 will account for changes to market arrangements which are anticipated through the ESB's post-2025 market design project.
+As an example, the Panel's review of the reliability standard that will apply through to July 2028 is being coordinated with the ESB’s progression of its resource adequacy workstream following its post-2025 final reforms package.

-In its 2021 work program, the Panel will co-ordinate with:
+In its 2022 work program, the Panel will co-ordinate with the ESB to determine the reliability standard and market settings.

-- To provide clear and accessible communication that increases the Panel's presence and clearly articulates the role and benefits of its work,
+- To provide clear and accessible communication that builds confidence in the role and work of the Panel,

 - To increase opportunities to engage, listen, inform and, where appropriate, collaborate on policy making, and